fenago/Grokking-Deep-Learning/Lab_1.md

 novelist, and screenwriter

 Step 1: Predict
-This chapter is about prediction.
+This lab is about prediction.

-In the previous chapter, you learned about the paradigm predict, compare, learn.
+In the previous lab, you learned about the paradigm predict, compare, learn.
 In this chapter, we’ll dive deep into the first step: predict.
 You may remember that the predict step looks a lot like this: